The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-evergreen-show-2022-international-august-update.md

 categories = ["Chuck E. Cheese's"] startDate = "2022-00-00"
 endDate = "0000-00-00"
-contributors = ["Documentor","ShowBiz Pizza International"]
+contributors = ["CyberSnout","ShowBiz Pizza International"]
 citations = []
 +++
 ***Evergreen Show 2022 International (August Update)* is an update for **Weigl only** of the {{< wiki-link "Chuck E Cheese Evergreen Show 2022 International" >}} show with the only change being the removal of the signals.
 This update released August 25, 2022.